 #YoungExpertsLabs that aim at deepening the content of the demands developed.
 The #YoungExpertsLab take place in a virtual think tank.

 #YoungIdeasPanel at TEPSA Pre-Presidency Conferences aimed at presenting the developed youth demands to political decision-makers.

 These methodological components altogether establish a 6‑month cycle of youth empowerment and agenda-setting.
 This cycle is implemented for the German, the Portuguese, and the Slovenian Presidency respectively.

 #EngagEUrCouncil builds on the European youth participation project #EngagEU, co-funded by the “Europe for Citizens” program of the European Commission.
 In the framework of the project, over 850 participants from more than 51 countries were empowered to participate in political decision-making processes on a European level.
 The participants discussed and developed their visions and demands for the Future of Europe in several “YoungCitizens’FutureLabs”.
 These ideas were summarised in a multi-lingual Manifesto “Young ideas for the Future of Europe” and addressed to the decision-makers.

 1 January 2020 to 31 December 2021

 Languages of the project:

 English, French, Portuguese and Slovenian

-The project #EngagEUrCouncil: Youth exchange and youth participation is funded by Stiftung Mercator – with the kind support of the Press and Information Office of the Federal Government within the framework of the public relations work of the Federal Government, the Federal Foreign Office and the Europe for Citizens programme of the European Union for individual project activities on the German Council Presidency.
+The project #EngagEUrCouncil: Youth exchange and youth participation is funded by Stiftung Mercator – with the kind support of the Federal Foreign Office for individual project activities on the German Council Presidency.